Tech Made Simple

 Ready to get started?
 Here are our favorite visual search apps.

-Best App for Searching for Anything and Everything: Google Lens
+Best App for Searching for Anything: Google Lens and Circle to Search

 With Google Lens, all you have to do is point and shoot at any object, and Google Lens does a pretty good job of telling you what it is.
 I took a picture of a flowering plant I'm growing on my terrace and found it's an Alyssum.
-The camera also recognized a church I visited in Oaxaca, Mexico and did a nice job of translating Spanish into English in real time of everything from signs to menus.
+The camera also recognized a church I visited in Oaxaca, Mexico and did a nice job of translating Spanish into English in real time for everything from signs to menus.
 You can also snap pictures of clothing and other objects and find similar items for purchase.
-It’s a great app if you want to learn about whatever you’re looking at.
+And you can add text to your image search for more precise results.

 Best App for Searching for Hard-to-Find Items: Ebay